27 BEST things to do in Paso Robles besides wineries in 2023

 There are a lot of restaurants in the downtown area ranging from local eateries to chain restaurants.
 Some popular ones are The Hatch Rotisserie, La Cosecha Bar and Restaurant, Alchemist’s Garden, Basil Thai Restaurant, and many more.

 Exploring Paso Robles downtown is one of the free things to do in Paso Robles.

 14. Browse Art galleries in Studios on the park

-There are some great art galleries in Paso Robles downtown to explore like Studios on the Park, which showcases work of many local artists.
-Studios on the park is a non profit open studios art center that has many studios and galleries filled with work of local artists.
+There are some great art galleries in Paso Robles downtown to explore like Studios on the Park, which showcases the work of many local artists.
+Studios on the park is a nonprofit open studios art center that has many studios and galleries filled with the work of local artists.